 Tip: paint six saucers if you’d like to use the 100 point value in addition to the 10 – 50 option shown.

-Print out the included bean bag toss printable on presentation paper, then cut out the circles using your scissors.
+Print out the included bean bag toss printable on presentation paper (which is more durable), then cut out the circles using your scissors.
 I have provided point values of 10, 20, 30, 40, 50 and 100.

-Working one number and tray at a time, coat the back of the paper with a light layer of spray adhesive.
+Working one number and saucer at a time, coat the back of the paper with a light layer of spray adhesive.

 Take your DIY bean bag toss game outside and set the saucers as far apart as you like – you’ll find that it’s quite a fun challenge to play, and you’ll have a blast.
-Happy summer!
+I played with my neighbors and we got quite a little competition going!
+It was hilarious.